jaykhan-dev/nuxt-portfolio/content/blog/automated-slider.md

   <div class="slide"></div>
 </div>
 ```
+We wanted to see three slides, and there they are!

 ### Setting Up Each Individual Slide

-When we were setting up the slides in the `for` loop, you will also notice that we added a function to which we passed the `slide`.
+When we were setting up the slides in the `for` loop, you will also notice that we added a function, `setupSlide`, to which we passed the `slide` object.
 That function will help us add the content inside the slide that is available in our `data` array.

 ```javascript
 function setupSlide(element, dataPosition) {